BMW i8 Coupe range, MPG, CO2 & charging

 The battery pack will never be fully depleted though, as the car’s systems will recharge it on the move – either by using the engine as a generator to top it up or by harnessing energy when braking that would otherwise be wasted.
 That front-mounted electric motor works in reverse here to force energy back into the battery.

-Even if you don’t plug the car in religiously, you’ll still get around 40mpg average fuel economy – compare this to other hybrid sports cars like the Honda NSX, or conventionally powered petrol performance machines, such as the Porsche 911, and the BMW’s real-world efficiency is incredibly impressive.
+Even if you don’t plug the car in religiously, you’ll still get around 40mpg average fuel economy – compare this to other hybrid sports cars like the Honda NSX, or conventionally powered petrol performance machines, such as the Porsche 911, and the BMW’s real-world efficiency is certainly impressive.

 Of course, you can charge the battery on the move as well.
 In Sport mode more energy is forced into the battery than in Comfort or Eco Pro modes, while you can also opt to hold the state of battery charge for use when you get to a built-up area.